In an emergency, dial 434.544.5555

 Office: ext.
 8027

 The University of Lynchburg Emergency Medical Service (LCEMS) is a Virginia state-certified emergency health care service.

-We provide volunteer Basic Life Support (BLS) to anyone on College property, 24 hours a day, seven days a week, during the Fall and Spring semesters.
+We provide volunteer Basic Life Support (BLS) to anyone on University property, 24 hours a day, seven days a week, during the Fall and Spring semesters.
 Because we are on campus, we can provide immediate emergency care.

 University of Lynchburg EMS receives more than 160 calls each year and responds to everyone on campus.